uwsbel/POLAR-Sim/README.md

 </table>

 # Ground meshes
-The ground mesh for each terrain is stored in the following link due to their large file sizes,
+The ground mesh for each terrain is stored in the following link due to their large file sizes.

 <a href="https://uwmadison.box.com/s/gyhe2ggwb0v40ivbt7jx4pn6temadkbe" target="_blank">Box link</a>

 # Logs